Tech Art Crash Course (Part II): Creating an FBX Exporter from Blender to Unreal Engine 5

 The File Select Operator

-Still, I needed some way to open a file browser and assign the resulting filepath to the project_dir, to make the Blender Add-on much easier to use.
+Still, I needed some way to open a file browser and assign the selected filepath to the project_dir to make the Blender Add-on easier to use.
 I registered a second operator to do this:

 class ProjectPathOperator(bpy.types.Operator):